bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 What does this arrow(m_{34}) represent?
 It represents a UTXO out of TX3 paying into TX4.
 What kind of UTXO is that?
-*Promise UTXO*.
+Promise UTXO.
 It's a multi-sig on a specific TX ID, right?
 So we couldn't like, unless you maybe SIGHASH Single or some dark arts that I don't understand, I don't think anyone ever used anyway.
-No, basically I'd always envisioned this as frozen in time at the point where you finally, the distinguishing decision is to sign that, or let's say sign the transaction that pays into that.
+No, basically I'd always envisioned this as frozen in time at the point where you finally, the distinguishing decision is to sign the transaction that pays into that (funding UTXO F).
 Yeah, it has to be that way around.
 Yeah, anyway that's the basic idea.

-[Audience]: So this is a chain of pre-signed transactions but just like with Lightning we can update.
+[Audience]: "So this is a chain of pre-signed transactions but just like with Lightning we can update."

 Right, this is what I was saying at the start, is that Lightning is about, I whimsically called it vertical contracting as opposed to horizontal contracting, because Lightning updates and of course intrinsically updating is kind of stupid, right, because that doesn't guarantee the previous one doesn't exist anymore but the idea is there's a punishment mechanism or an L2 mechanism.
-None of that here this is just flat you know everything is signed up front and it's unlocked at the moment when you sign the funding UTXO.
+None of that here this is just flat; everything is signed up front and it's unlocked at the moment when you sign the funding UTXO.

-[Audience]: But if both parties collaborate honestly then they could.
+[Audience]: "But if both parties collaborate honestly then they could."

 Oh yeah!
 Of course that just goes without saying right, I mean, I'm just trying to design something that's safe from the other side cheating.
 Obviously I've put two here, obviously it could be ten people as well, by the way.